 ASP.NET MVC with Action Filters

-Introduction: While developing an ASP.NET MVC application, you may require the ability to apply various filters which work as restrictions to the controller as per the requirement of the user.
+Introduction: While developing an ASP.NET MVC application, you may require the ability to apply various filters that work as restrictions to the controller as per the requirement of the user.

-• Now click on ASP.NET MVC empty application from the installed template
+Now click on the ASP.NET MVC empty application from the installed template

-Step 2: Add a controller in which we can apply action filter
+Step 2.
+Add a controller in which we can apply an action filter.

 Action Filter which cached the value for 5 seconds.